Offers downside protection

-Each individual Structured Note pays a quarterly coupon, while providing downside protection.
+Structured notes can be growth and/or income focused.
+Each individual income structured note pays a quarterly coupon, while providing downside protection.

 An investment in a structured note portfolio is illiquid.
 The portfolios have a target initial maturity of 2 years with one 12-month extension option (to account for any reinvested capital during the investment period, which lasts for the first 12 months).

 Each structured note purchased in the portfolio will follow a transparent process that requires each underlying stock and note to meet certain criteria.
 The goal of this process is to ensure that the underlying stocks have fundamental and technical characteristics at the time of selection that are expected to minimize the likelihood of any significant price decline.
 In addition, each structured note will be chosen to provide a certain minimum amount of downside protection and from a select list of major banks.
 Please review the Private Placement Memorandum on each Structured Notes Portfolio offering page to learn more.

 Diversified, tech, ESG and consumer focused structured note portfolios are offered on Yieldstreet.